Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Production scheduling optimization method

 \paragraph{Step 2:}Multiply the normalized decision matrix by its associated weights to calculate the weighted normalized decision matrix $V(=[v_{ij}])$, in which $v_{ij}$ is calculated as

-where $w_j$ is the weight associated with the $j$th objective, and in this paper, $w_1$ and $w_2$ are set to 0.4 and 0.6 respectively with the preference of the two objectives. \paragraph{Step 3:}Identify the the ideal solution $s^+$ and the nadir solution $s^-$ of each objective according to the following equations:
+where $w_j$ is a weight factor associated with the $j$th objective.
+In our context, $w_1$ and $w_2$ are set to different values according to preference of two objectives. \paragraph{Step 3:}Identify the the ideal solution $s^+$ and the nadir solution $s^-$ of each objective according to the following equations:

-It should be known that both of the objectives in HRPSP are cost-oriented, which is said to find the minimum of objective functions. \paragraph{Step 4:}Measure the distance $d_i^+$ and $d_i^-$ of the $i$th solution from the ideal solution $s^+$ and the nadir solution $s^-$ by
+It should be known that both of the objectives in HRPSP are cost-oriented, which is said to find the minimum of objective functions. \paragraph{Step 4:}Measure the distances $d_i^+$ and $d_i^-$ of the $i$th solution from the ideal solution $s^+$ and the nadir solution $s^-$ by

 \paragraph{Step 5:}Calculate $C_i^*$ that represents the relative closeness of $i$th solution with respect to the ideal solution according to